 Aviva believes that the goal of education is to fan the sparks of divinity that live in every human being and help our children recognize those sparks in others.
 She believes that experience and reflective practice are the keys to learning and growth.
 As a life-longer herself, she is a current Wexner Field Fellow and has received certificates in Jewish Educational Leadershipfrom YULEAD and the Day School Leadership Training Institute (DSLTI).
 In her spare time, Aviva loves to travel, cook and listen to podcasts.
 She is the proud aunt to seven nieces and nephews.

-Leah joined Gesher in the fall of 2021 after a decade working in the sports industry including four years in social media at the Little League World Series.
+Leah joined Gesher in the fall of 2020 after a decade working in the sports industry including four years in social media at the Little League International.
 You’ll see her taking names at dismissal illustrating her passion for genuine connection and commitment to having room at the table for everyone.

 Brendan Dowd brings 8 years of facilities management experience at an urban public boarding school to Gesher.
 He has dedicated his career continuing to build and improve the school environment for the scholars that he has had the honor of serving.
 Educated at Bowie State University, he prides himself on diversity and believes that communities thrive through the exchange of ideas and culture.
 In his free time, he enjoys outdoor activities with his spouse and friends